surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
+	* Changed the default Schema type for the Media Post Type (aka attachment page) back to "WebPage".
 	* Removed unnecessary Advanced Settings options for Schema media object types (Premium edition):
 		* Type for Media Audio
 		* Type for Media Image